 Note that it is possible to introduce a small delay between each capture when doing focus stacking.
 This might be necessary when shooting with a flash system that needs a few seconds to recharge.
-You choose the delay by tapping on the advanced tool option icon and selecting the desired time from Capture Delay, specified in seconds.
+You choose the delay by tapping on the advanced tool option icon and selecting the desired time, specified in seconds.